pyccel/pyccel/tutorial/numpy-functions.md

 -   Supported types : bool, int, int8, int16, int32, int64, float, float32, float64, complex64 and complex128. they can be used as cast functions too.

+    Note: for np.bool, np.int and np.float are just aliases to the Python native types, and these aliases are considered as a deprecated way to work with Python built-in types in NumPy.

 ## Other functions

 -   Supported [math functions](https://numpy.org/doc/stable/reference/routines.math.html) (optional parameters are not supported):